xiix0/scam/README.md

-You teach best what you most need to learn.
+You will be reincarnated as a toad; and you will be much happier.